Weekly News We Care About Wrap Up – 8.18.06

 If you ever asked yourself why video games were invented, you probably answered that the original creators just wanted to have fun.
 And, in fact, you’d be correct.
 The very first video game was created in 1958 by a scientist named William Higinbotham to let people have a little bit of fun at a science fair in Long Island, NY.
 The fair was mostly centered on nuclear theories and revelations, but Higinbotham thought it made the exhibit a bit scary for the general public, so he made what is now known to be the very first video game: Tennis for Two.

 Suffice to say, it was a hit at the show.
 People were amazed that they could control something on a screen (which was actually a 3-inch radar screen).
 After the exhibit ended, however, Higinbotham broke the machine down and never really thought he was onto something special.
-However, the video game industry that we have today was born out of something completely different: greed. → Illiterates hate her!
-Click to read this one weird trick.
+However, the video game industry that we have today was born out of something completely different: greed. → Apply directly to the forehead.

 Top 100 best American sellers list analysis